Casey463/evento/README.md

 Website Application used to find local or country-wide events.
 Includes a page for each event and allows lookup of events via city.
 * Uses NextJS to create a muti-page, caching, fullstack app using typescript.
 * Uses Tailwind CSS for modern styling
+* Example app as part of the ByteGrade online course

 <br> </br>
 <br> </br>